 - specialist substance misuse workers

-How do I get help from specialist CAMHS?
+How do I get help from specialist CYPMHS?

-Getting help from a specialist CAMHS service is different depending on where you live.
+Getting help from a specialist CYPMHS service is different depending on where you live.
 Waiting times can vary, too.

-Most CAHMS have their own website, which will have information about access, referrals and more, including phone numbers, so you can get in touch directly for detailed advice.
+Most CYPMHS have their own website, which will have information about access, referrals and more, including phone numbers, so you can get in touch directly for detailed advice.

 You may also find it helpful to speak to: